 Perfect Market aimed to capitalize on the influx of spending online, and to help rescue an industry on its tiptoes in deep water.
-"I always say there will be a giant sucking sound of dollars moving up from offline to online, and that it had a kind of a noble twist to it where we could actually help an industry which I believe is very moving online," she says.
-"At the same time I recognized the fact that less than 10 percent of advertising dollars were being spent online."
+"I always say there will be a giant sucking sound of dollars moving up from offline to online, and that it had a kind of a noble twist to it where we could actually help an industry which I believe is very important," she says.